tchassijordan/figma-rectangle-generator-plugin/README.md

 - You have installed the latest version of [Node.js](https://nodejs.org/en/download/)

-## Installing Figma Rectangle Generator Dependencies
+## Installing Figma Shapes Generator Dependencies

-To install Figma Rectangle Generator, follow these steps:
+To install Figma shape Generator, follow these steps:

 1. Clone the repository to your local machine
 2. Navigate to the project directory
 3. Run `npm install` to install the project dependencies

-## Running Figma Rectangle Generator
+## Running Figma Shapes Generator

-To run Figma Rectangle Generator, follow these steps:
+To run Figma Shapes Generator, follow these steps:

 1. Run `npm run dev` to start the local server
 2. Open Figma desktop application and navigate to Plugins > Development > New Plugin...
 3. Click on "Click to select a manifest.json file" and navigate to the project directory, then select the manifest.json file

-Now you should be able to run the Figma Rectangle Generator plugin from the Plugins menu in Figma.
+Now you should be able to run the Figma Shapes Generator plugin from the Plugins menu in Figma.

 ## Contact